credentials/credentials.github.io/protocols/irma-protocol.md

     *   `timeout` specifies how long, in seconds, the server should wait for a client to contact it, before considering the disclosure proof request failed.
     *   `callbackUrl` (optional) If provided, this URL will be, concatenated with the session token, called by the `irma_api_server` when a proof has been posted by the client.
 The `irma_api_server` will post the result of the IRMA session in a signed JWT to this URL (see below how this JWT is defined).

-    Possibly the server accepts unsigned JWT's.
+    Possibly the `irma_api_server` accepts unsigned JWT's.
+If not, then it keeps track of a list specifying which service provider may verify which attributes, and what the value of the `iss` field must be for each of them.

     In response, the server returns a JSON object of the form

     ~~~ json
     {
+        "irmaqr": "disclosing",
         "u": "...",
+        "v": "2.0",
-        "v": "2.3"
+        "vmax": "2.3"
     }
     ~~~
-    where `u` is the session token (`v` is a fixed value numbering the API version).
+    where `u` is the session token, `v` is the lowest API version supported by the `irma_api_server`, and `vmax` is the highest API version supported by the `irma_api_server`.
+The value of `irmaqr` is always `disclosing` for disclosure sessions.
 It is the responsibility of the service provider to prepend the url to the api server to the session token `u`, so that the client knows where to find the api server, and then to forward this to the client.

 *   `GET /api/v2/verification/verificationID`: if `verificationID` is a valid session token (i.e., it has been assigned to a disclosure proof request at some point in the past), the server generates a nonce, puts this in the disclosure proof request associated to this session token, and returns this to the client.